atakanaltok/awesome-useful-websites/README.md

 ### Privacy
 * https://www.privacytools.io/ - Q: How much privacy do you want?
 A: Yes
+* https://securityplanner.consumerreports.org/ ($) - Cut down on data collection and prevent hackers from invading your laptop, tablet and even your phone.
+Answer a few simple questions to get customized recommendations to help you
 * https://mywhisper.net/ - Text encryption tool, based on AES cryptography
 * https://beencrypted.com/ - To become more encrypted
 * https://prism-break.org/en/all/ - Private and safe alternatives of most used apps & services